 An Easy Guide to Clean Pool Table Felt Top

-When you invest in a billiards table for your home or business establishment, keeping it in top shape should be high on your list of priorities.
+When you invest in a billiards table and high quality pool cues for your home or business establishment, keeping it in top shape should be high on your list of priorities.
 Not only will regular cleaning and maintenance ensure it looks new for many years, but also guarantees quality playing conditions.
 While cleaning the entire table is important, the pool table felt is extremely delicate and must be handled with care.
 It only takes a few steps to keep pool table felt clean and free of chalk, dust and lint.
 Learn some industry-insider tips from BarZcash on how to clean a felt pool table top without too much time or effort.

 8 Tips to Clean & Maintain Pool Table Felt